Fermion: Composite fermions

-The number of bosons within a composite particle made up of simple particles bound with a potential has no effect on whether it is a boson or a fermion.

-Fermionic or bosonic behavior of a composite particle (or system) is only seen at large (compared to size of the system) distances.
-At proximity, where spatial structure begins to be important, a composite particle (or system) behaves according to its constituent makeup.
+The fermionic or bosonic behaviour of a composite particle is only observed when the constituent particles remain far apart.
+When they are close together, the spatial structure becomes important and the composite particles behave according to their constituent makeup.

-Fermions can exhibit bosonic behavior when they become loosely bound in pairs.
-This is the origin of superconductivity and the superfluidity of helium-3: in superconducting materials, electrons interact through the exchange of phonons, forming Cooper pairs, while in helium-3, Cooper pairs are formed via spin fluctuations.
+Fermions can exhibit bosonic behavior when they become bound in pairs.
+This is the origin of superconductivity and the superfluidity of helium-3.
+In superconducting materials, electrons interact through the exchange of phonons, forming Cooper pairs, while in helium-3, the atoms interact and pair via spin fluctuations.

 The quasiparticles of the fractional quantum Hall effect are also known as composite fermions; they consist of electrons with an even number of quantized vortices attached to them.